- Almost entire skeleton found after skull's discovery, anthropologist testifies

 Gerhartsreiter, who has led a life of multiple identities, has denied involvement in the Sohus case.
 At one point in his life, Gerhartsreiter assumed the identity of "Clark Rockefeller," a cultured poseur who never seemed to have a job.
 A Boston tabloid dubbed him "Crockefeller."

-There has even been a Lifetime movie, "Who Is Clark Rockefeller?" starring Eric McCormack as Gerhartsreiter.
+A Lifetime movie, "Who Is Clark Rockefeller?" starred Eric McCormack as Gerhartsreiter.

 The whereabouts of the dead man's wife, Linda Sohus, are unknown.
 Except for a few postcards that appeared to have been mailed by the couple from Paris in 1985, her friends and family have not heard from her.

-Gerhartsreiter's Massachusetts prison term will end in mid-2012, authorities said.
-He will receive credit for that Massachusetts sentence while being held in California, authorities said.
+Gerhartsreiter has been serving a four- to five-year sentence in Massachusetts for kidnapping his 7-year-old daughter in 2008.
+That prison term will end in mid-2012, authorities said.
+Gerhartsreiter will receive credit for that Massachusetts sentence while being incarcerated in California, authorities said.

 Gerhartsreiter came to the United States from Germany in 1978, according to testimony at his trial for kidnapping.
 After spending a few years in Connecticut, he moved to Wisconsin, where he married in a green card arrangement using his true name.